vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 ## Related Practices:
 ### `EventStorming`
-As mentioned Process Modelling evolved from `EventStorming` and is a fundamental part of the complete application of Event Storming as prescribed by Alberto Brandolini.
-However the storming phase, or `Big Picture` as referred to by Alberto Brandolini, has been more widely adopted with minor variations to the original, such as the use of [Event Storming](/practices/event-storming)  as described in this Developer Center.
+As mentioned Process Modelling evolved from `EventStorming` and is a fundamental part of the complete the tool, as prescribed by Alberto Brandolini.
+However the storming phase, or `Big Picture` as referred to by Alberto Brandolini, has been more widely adopted with minor variations to the original, such as the use of [EventStorming](/practices/event-storming)  as described in this Developer Center.
 Therefore Process Modelling naturally offers a way to enrich any `EventStorming` session
 ### UML/C4/Boris
 if you are using an Object Oriented based notation to model your architecture, Process Modelling offers an algorithmic view of the problem you are solving, and can be used to complete a number of diagrams as the process is narrated.
 ### Boris and SNAP
 The grammar used by Process Modelling offers a lot of information that can be directly used in the completion of [Boris](/practices/boris) and [SNAP](/practices/boris) exercises.

 ### Variations:
-### Event Storming | Software Modelling
+### EventStorming | Software Modelling
 This is an extension of Process Modelling and is represented by Alberto Brandolini as a third phase in the `EventStorming` methodology.
 It is primarily used to identify an aggregate responsible for the execution of one or more commands.
 #### Sample Agenda & Prompts
 1. Arrange the board: